-Rue de Sèvres is a famous street on the fashionable left bank in Paris.
+Rue de Sèvres is a famous street in the fashionable left bank in Paris.
 With adjacent streets, rue de Sèvres is home to a myriad of fancy French fashion stores at walking distance.
 Rue de Sèvres is a nice alternative to the department stores and a great place for shopping in a relaxed environment.

 Paris metro: Sèvres Babylone station, line 10 and 12

-At 22, Le Bon Marche, one of the best Paris department stores, is high end and specializes in fashion.
+At 24, Le Bon Marché, one of the best Paris department stores, is high end and specializes in fashion.
 Opened in 1852 at the initiative of Aristide Boucicaut, Le Bon Marché was the first department store in the world.
 The unique space was designed by architect Louis-Charles Boileau and engineer Gustave Eiffel.
 Original creations and limited editions stood alongside a selection of the most beautiful objects from all over the world.
 Women’s, men’s and children’s fashion, accessories, tableware and design filled the space.

 Our selection of the top French fashion stores in rue de Sèvres and ajacent streets.

-Agnes B Web site
+Agnès B Web site

 6 rue du Vieux Colombier 75006